 For me, I incorporated the 24-hour rule.
 I give myself 24 hours to get my thoughts together to expedite a needed conversation.

 Any time we wait longer than 24 hours we become a procrastinator.
-Additionally, when avoiding conversing longer than 24-hours, the conversation becomes harder, and situations starts to go south.
+Additionally, when avoiding conversing longer than 24-hours, the conversation becomes harder, and situations start to go south.

 This was a real awakening to me!
 I thought I was avoiding unhappy people, but I was actually creating them.